bnqy/bank-system-ef/README.md

 Intermediate level task for practicing

-- Object-Oriented Design
+- Object-Oriented Analysis and Design

-- Entity Framework model configuration and LINQ-to-SQL queries
+- Entity Framework Core Framework

 _Estimated time to complete the task - 6h._